Kubernetes

 Environment variables

-The following list is a starting point of environment variables to set before you proceed with the installation, you need to amend them to match your own environment:
+The following list is a starting point of variables on vaulues.yaml to set before you proceed on both helm charts with the installation, you need to amend them to match your own environment:

 Supporting infrastructure